jemmaissroff/ruby/doc/contributing/making_changes_to_ruby.md

 Most Ruby documentation lives in the source files and is written in [rdoc format](https://ruby.github.io/rdoc/RDoc/Markup.html).

+Some pages live under the `doc` folder and can be written in either `rdoc` or `markdown` format, determined by the file extension.

-To generate the output of documentation changes in HTML in the `rdoc/` directory, run
+To generate the output of documentation changes in HTML in the `{build folder}/.ext/html` directory, run

 ```
 make html
 ```

+under your build folder.
+Then you can preview your changes by opening `{build folder}/.ext/html/index.html` file in your browser.

 # Contributing a pull request